eoap/zarr-cloud-native-format/README.md

 # STAC Datacube extension and Zarr Cloud-Native format

+This repository goal is to provide CWL workflows, examples, and documentation for producing and consuming Earth Observation data in cloud-native Zarr format with STAC metadata.

 This repository provides a cloud-native Earth-Observation Application Package that shows how to produce a Zarr multi-dimensional dataset (x, y, t) and describe it as a STAC Collection using the [STAC Datacube Extension](https://stac-extensions.github.io/datacube/).

 This repository shows how to process EO data into datacubes and publish them in a way that follows cloud-native and STAC standards.